mendix/docs/content/en/docs/appstore/modules/charts/_index.md

 * **Events** — on this tab you will find possible event triggers.
 * **Advanced** — this tab has only one field which will hold JSON object with advanced configuration for this data series.

-### General
+### 2.2 General

-#### Enable developer mode
+#### 2.2.1 Enable Developer Mode

 {{% alert color="warning" %}}
 **Warning**: All changes made in dveloper editor are not permanent.
 That means that to save your progress you should copy settings from "Custom settings" area to chart settings in Studio Pro.
 {{% /alert %}}

-This property when set to "yes" enable *Developer mode* for selected chart.
-After enabling Developer mode you will see "Toggle Editor" button which when clicked should open chart settings panel.
+This property when set to "yes" enables *Developer mode* for selected chart.
+After enabling Developer mode you will see "Toggle Editor" button which when clicked should open chart settings panel:

 {{< figure src="/attachments/appstore/modules/charts/toggle-editor-button.png" alt="Toggle Editor button in top right corner of the chart widget." >}}

 This dev mode panel is "live" settings editor which means that all your changes will be instantly applied to the current chart.

 At the top of the panel you should see dropdown which controls which settings group is currently selected.
 By default each chart has **Layout** group and **Configuration** group — this groups control chart and layout settings.
 Also, in this dropdown you will find named groups that allow you to configure chart settings per series.

 {{< figure src="/attachments/appstore/modules/charts/charts-dev-panel.png" title="Custom settings for Microsoft series in column chart" alt="Panel with dropdown on top and textarea below.
 Textarea content is a JSON object." >}}

-{{% alert color="info" %}} **Note**: To get in deep docs on available options and many useful examples you can visit [Figure Reference](https://plotly.com/javascript/reference/index/) guide on plotly website. {{% /alert %}}
+{{% alert color="info" %}}
+To get in deep docs on available options and many useful examples, see Plotly's [Figure Reference](https://plotly.com/javascript/reference/index/) guide.
+{{% /alert %}}

-Please, visit [Advanced/Custom layout](#custom-layout) and [Advanced/Custom configurations](#custom-configurations) sections to get more information on how you can save your custom settings for the chart.
+For more information on saving custom settings for a chart, see the [Custom Layout](#custom-layout) and [Custom Configurations](#custom-configurations) sections.

-#### Custom series settings
+#### 2.2.2 Custom series settings

-Our underlying graphics library has really flexible API which allow you configure each *series* in char individually.
+Our underlying graphics library has really flexible API which allow you configure each *series* in chart individually.

 To navigate to series custom settings perform next simple steps: